 A Technical Architect is someone with the knowledge and skills necessary to design and create effective technical solutions.
-In order to become a TA, you need to be a thinker and a problem-solver.
+In order to become a TA, you need to be a thinker and a problem-solver with a command of architectural principles.
 You need to plan long-term, creating solutions that will help your client or company go from zero to millions of customers.
 Suffice it to say, becoming a Technical Architect isn’t a piece of cake.
 However, there are habits that you can pick up to build yourself into this prestigious position.

 The customs that we will talk about below are going to help you overcome Technical Architect’s daily challenges in software development, including: